sudhanshutiwari264/urlshort.io/README.md

-# SudhanshuLinks - Personal URL Shortener
+# SudhanshuLinks - Personal URL Shortener for GitHub Pages

-A personalized URL shortener created by Sudhanshu Tiwari.
-This tool allows you to create custom short links that are easy to share and remember.
+A personalized URL shortener created by Sudhanshu Tiwari, designed specifically to work with GitHub Pages.
+This tool allows you to create custom short links that are easy to share and remember, with all data stored securely in your browser.

 ![SudhanshuLinks](https://via.placeholder.com/800x400?text=SudhanshuLinks)